Are you affected by depression? Could a combination of lifestyle interventions improve depressive mood?

 - Men and women aged over 18 years, who:

-- Have been diagnosed using a clinical validated depression scale with moderate to severe depression.
+- Have been diagnosed using a clinical validated depression scale with at least mild depression.

 - Have experienced a recent depressive episode (within the last month).